Skip to content

 What replaces it

-lib:* : Blessed gap-fillers and project-native modules.
-JSON document handles, base64 encoding, the test runner, the VCR fixture system.
+lib:* : Gap-fillers and project-native modules.
+JSON handles, base64, test runner, VCR fixtures.
 See lib:*.

 The worker model